Get to know

 Chad grew up in Lincoln and went to UNL, receiving a degree in English – Film Studies.
 Knowing full well that options were limited with said degree, Chad joined forces with Matt Bross to start Delinea Design (a multimedia creative studio).
 What started out as a way to pay for extraneous items in college (rent) became a lifelong obsession and legitimate business.
 Our hobbies became our passion, our passion became our company.
 Delinea Design grew, moved to Omaha and now resides in a beautifully restored warehouse in the Market West neighborhood of downtown Omaha; filled with a talented, creative, innovative team (come visit, coffee on tap).

 When not playing owner, creative director, manager, marketer, designer, videographer, coffee maker, janitor, etc. at Delinea, Chad is active in the Market West Neighborhood Alliance, acting as president and helping to create an urban oasis just west of the Old Market.
-Other passions involve making Omaha a more inclusive community for everyone, as well as a creative/tech magnate that is the envy of the rest of the country.
+Other passions involve making Omaha a more inclusive community for everyone, as well as a creative/tech magnet that is the envy of the rest of the country.
+Chad also took part in the ADL’s Glass Leadership Institute and is a founder of Equal Omaha.
 You’ll also find Chad at the Hanscom Bark Park with his pound-rescued lab-mix, Suki.
-Chad is also the President of the Market West Neighborhood Alliance and founder of Equal Omaha.
-“My business moved me to Omaha; Delinea Design started in Lincoln, but all of our clients were in Omaha.
-Early on we threw around the idea of relocating to someplace warmer, someplace larger, etc. but in the end, we decided that Omaha had so much potential and we wanted to be a part of that momentum.”

 Connect with Chad if you are interested in chatting about: politics, human rights, urban development, alternative transportation, art, design, architecture, film… (just not the weather – in NE it’s a depressing subject for the most part).
 Fun facts: My minor was Japanese in college (I can barely speak a word now, but one of my fondest memories was visiting Japan).
 I have an unnatural fear of kites (can’t explain).
 I prefer the “flavor” red over all others beverages (pink & orange tie for second place; I despise blue).
 I’m extremely sensitive to the sound of Styrofoam, as it irritates my senses.
 Orange is my favorite color since grade school (I felt bad for it because nobody else liked orange, so I was ahead of the curve).
 I’m a nerd for tall buildings and can identify cities by their skylines (obscure places that I’ve never been to).